Regulation on PhD Programme Standards Officially Published

 More From Latest News

-The Kosovo Accreditation Agency (KAA) is currently undergoing a recognition review by the Council for Higher Education Accreditation (CHEA) in United State of America.
-As part of this process, CHEA invites third-party comments from institutions, [...]
+The Kosovo Accreditation Council (KAA) is currently undergoing evaluation to become a CHEA-recognized accrediting organization and a member of the Council for Higher Education Accreditation (CHEA) in the United States.
+During a meeting in Washington [...]

 KAA Approves the Professional Development Plan for Its Staff (2026–2028)